-For individual or Family Operation (Sole Proprietorship) - Complete this section for the operator.
+For Individual or Family Operation (Sole Proprietorship) - Complete this section for the

 For Partnership Operations - Complete items 1 through 5 and 7 (of this section) for the "Senior Partner."
-The "Senior Partner" is the individual operations on this place.
-Consider the agricultural operations on this place.
+The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on this place.
 Consider the oldest partner as the "Senior Partner" if each shares equally in the day-to-day management decisions.
 For item 6 (Principal Occupation) consider all members of the partnership together.
 Please include as "Farming" worktime at all types of agricultural enterprises, including specialties, such as greenhouses, nurseries, mushrooms, ranching, feed lots, broiler feeding, etc.